mohdje/Fidus-Terminal-Agent/README.md

 > List all files modified today
 ```

-Or ask for code, explanations, or automation help:
+Or ask for script, explanations, or automation help:

 ```
 > How do I find and delete all .tmp files?